BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/multiinstance/README.md

 ## Pre-reqs
 To run the following you need to have installed:
 * The MQ client or server as it uses GSKit and shipped MQ utilities
-* OpenSSL to generate the raw certificates and keys
 * The IBM Common Services, IBM Operator Catalog and Cloud Pak for Integration.
 [Instructions on how to install them.](https://github.ibm.com/CALLUMJ/MQonCP4I/tree/master/instructions/cp4i2020.2/gettingstarted)

 ## Step 1 - Download this github repository